ba-dresden/ba-latex-template/docs/usage/environments.md

 sort: 3
 ---
 # Environments
 The template provides two environments to deal with figures and tables.
 Both will likely break if the content spans multiple pages.
 Therefore, it could make sense to split up large content and use multiple `bafigures` or `batables`.
+There's also an additional environment to deal with code snippets in your work, `bacode`.
 ## bafigure
 The `bafigure` environment creates a frame and a label around its content and adds an entry to the list of figures.
 It also adds the given caption with a source reference below the figure.